Intergroup violence in bursts

-In other words, increasing $T$ increases the amount of randomness in $i$'s decision, which then affects others in $i$'s neighborhood when it is their turn to decide.
-An individual decision happens in a Monte Carlo step in the Metropolis algorithm \cite{barrat08}.
-It loops through great many Monte Carlo steps (counted by $t$; Fig.~\ref{fig:algorithm}) to allow individuals' interdependent behavior to settle down, and repeats this procedure over a range of $T$ values, in our study with increments of 0.01; $c_r$ at the bottom of Fig.~\ref{fig:algorithm} is a random number, $0 \leq c_r \leq 1$.
+In other words, increasing $T$ increases the amount of randomness (due to turmoil) in $i$'s decision.
+A behavioral change of $i$ affects others in $i$'s neighborhood when it is their turn to decide.
+Consecutive decisions are Monte Carlo steps in the Metropolis algorithm \cite{barrat08} that loops through great many Monte Carlo steps (counted by $t$ in Fig.~\ref{fig:algorithm}) in order to allow individuals' interdependent behavior to settle down.
+This procedure is repeated at increments of $T$, in our study with step size 0.01.